 Garments and fashion advertisements designed by Marrit Seck produced by C&A Ltd., clothing retailers and manufacturers.
 Additional materials relating to the history of the company in the UK from 1922 to 2000 are held in the UAL Archives and Special Collections Centre and include slides, photographs and information on advertising campaigns from 1940-1990.
 Collections Catalogue.

 Developed to support the teaching of footwear design and construction, the shoe collections contain over 650 shoes from 1780 to the present day.
 Images and descriptions from the Cordwainers College Historic Shoe Collection are accessed via the Visual Arts Data Service.

 This collection contains key trade journals published by EMAP for the fashion, clothing and retail industries dating from the 1880s.
 Journals included are the Drapers Record, Menswear and several footwear trade titles.
-Some articles have been catalogued on Library Search.

 The collection contains scrapbooks of clippings from newspapers and magazines, publicity and promotional photographs and materials for Gala Cosmetic, Crystal Products, and Miner's Cosmetics from 1939-1952.
 Images and descriptions of this collection are available on the Visual Arts Data Service.